-On 29 March 2019, the UK is due to leave the European Union.
+The agreed date for the UK to leave the European Union is 31 January 2012 or earlier if the Withdrawal Agreement is agreed before that date.
 Brexit will likely lead to changes to the system for EU students coming to the UK to study.

 The situation will be different depending on whether the UK leaves the EU with a deal or not.
 These FAQs contain all the information universities have so far about what will happen if the UK leaves the EU with the current withdrawal agreement, or with no deal at all.
 Both the UK and the EU are working very hard to ensure that a no-deal scenario is avoided.

 Depending on future discussions between the EU and UK, it is also possible that the UK may leave the EU with a different deal, or that the UK’s departure from the EU may be delayed.